What is a good TOEIC score?

 Every candidate taking the TOEIC receives a certificate showing the exam date and the mark achieved.
 The certificate also specifies the scores obtained by the candidate on the listening and reading sections.
 Each section’s score ranges from 5 to 495.
 The overall score is the sum of the marks of the two exam sections with the maximum being 990.
 But how should a candidate interpret their result?
 Is the result poor, good or absolutely fantastic?

 NB: For more information on the registration process, you can check our article “How to register for TOEIC?“.
-We have also written an article on where to take the TOEIC in Canada, Ireland,UK, Germany, US, Japan and Korea.
+We have also written an article on where to take the TOEIC in Canada, Ireland,UK, Germany, US, Japan and South Korea.

 How should I interpret my TOEIC score?